 It probably won’t be quite enough, as the overall shape will need to be trimmed and sculpted into something more sensible.
 But using a styling product to supplement this is almost always a good idea.

 Buzz cuts and balding may not seem like the typical match made in heaven.
-But the combination is a tried-and-tested formula that is definitely here to stay.

 It’s simple, sure.
 But that’s almost certainly why it works.